ultrabug/ultrabug.fr/docs/Tech Blog/2012/2012-11-28-uwsgi-v1-4-2-released.md

 ## highlights

 - improved perl mules support
-- fixed pending datas management in https router
+- fixed pending data management in https router
 - fixed thread-offloading of really big static files
 - added --php-app-qs as micro-optimization (in-place of rewrite rules) for php apps
 - added --php-var to inject custom (fixed) vars in the request